thewqer/recontooler/README.md

 `sudo bash installer.sh`

-After the installation you need to set your API keys for Sublist3r and Knockpy`
+After the installation you need to set your API keys for Sublist3r, Knockpy and Amass`